ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oracle-linux-harden-8-5/README.md

 Tags can be added to the existing tasks, e.g. - amibuild to include them in the build, bootstrap or patch process

+By default the `sssd` authselect profile is enabled, to change this set the `authselect_profile` var.

 ```
 # Find info about a profile
 oscap info --profile xccdf_org.ssgproject.content_profile_standard /usr/share/xml/scap/ssg/content/ssg-ol8-ds.xml